Helping Students Understand Their Grades

 Address the Reasons for Low Grades

-Most students, upon seeing a disappointing grade, will wonder, “What went wrong?”
+Upon seeing a disappointing grade, most students will wonder: “What went wrong?”
 Wherever they may be inclined to lay blame, they are keenly interested in figuring out how they could have done better.

 Sometimes students think that if they talk around a short-answer exam item without giving the key terms, they should get credit for the item anyway.
 Microbial and Cell Biology GSI Seemay Chou addressed this problem by helping students understand why the key terms are important to the way scientists think, and by giving them motivating ways to practice using the key terms in section.
 Seemay’s Teaching Excellence Award essay sums up her approach.